Binivert/security-system/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-### 📜 What AGPL-3.0 Means

-- ✅ You can use, modify, and distribute this software
+### Why AGPL-3.0?

+The AGPL-3.0 license ensures that:
-- ✅ You can use it for commercial purposes
+- ✅ You can use this software for any purpose
-- ⚠️ You must disclose source code of modifications
+- ✅ You can modify the source code
+- ✅ You can distribute copies
-- ⚠️ You must use the same license for derivatives
+- ⚠️ Modifications must be open-sourced under AGPL-3.0
 - ⚠️ Network use counts as distribution
+- ⚠️ You must include the original copyright notice

 <!-- Divider -->
 <img src="readme_assets/divider.svg" alt="Divider" width="100%">